Asian Stud Poker Explained Online for Beginners

 Asian Stud Poker begins with all players placing an ante wager according to the table limits.
 The dealer then deals players 5 cards face down and it is encouraged that players withhold from sharing information about their cards.

-After examining cards, players will have to decide whether to raise or fold, however, if the player decides to raise they must place the same amount down as the original ante wager.
+Like analyzing odds in online sports betting, after examining cards, players will have to decide whether to raise or fold, however, if the player decides to raise they must place the same amount down as the original ante wager.
 As usual, if the player decides to fold they lose their original wager.

 Players determine whether to raise or fold, depending on whether they can split their 5 cards into a three card hand and a two card hand and in doing so accumulate enough points to qualify.